 •I couldn’t tell if Captain Boomerang was there for some form of comic relief or just some guy they’d told to act enough like Deadpool for him to be liked (but not enough for them to get sued by Marvel) and just shoved in there.
 He literally added nothing special to the plot and was just a bit irritating.

 •I found out from Jack Howard before watching the film that David Ayer, the director, only had six weeks to prepare and write the film and that was so clear.
 Anyone, whether they’re in the film business or not, will know that six weeks is nowhere near enough time to write and plan a feature length film.
-Planning films takes as long as shooting them.
+Planning films sometimes takes as long, if not longer, as shooting them.
 It’s clear that the planning was rushed because the film is a mess – not only tonally but generally.
 Obviously, that isn’t just Ayer’s fault, it’s also the stuido’s.

 •The soundtrack looks so good on paper and 90% of the songs do sound good too, but the way they’ve put it over the film is bad.
 It was clear that they only got/made all these songs to get people to see the songs used in the film which did happen to some extent but not very well.
 Sometimes it was too loud in comparison to the characters’ talking and other times you were trying so hard to understand what was going on to even care.